fbettag/aquila/guides/cassettes-and-testing.md

 # Cassette Recording & Testing

 The recorder transport guarantees deterministic tests by persisting request and streaming responses to disk.
-Prompt changes are detected via canonical request hashing, forcing you to re-record when inputs drift.
+Prompt changes are detected by normalising the request JSON and comparing it to the stored copy, forcing you to re-record when inputs drift.

 ## Configuration